-- Art Hotel Prague: A delightful 4-star hotel located in a quiet neighbourhood just north of Letná Park.
-Besides the excellent city and garden views from the rooms, the hotel curates a collection of Czech art throughout that adds sophistication to the property.
+- Art Hotel Prague: A delightful 4-star located in a quiet neighbourhood just north of Letná Park.
+Besides the excellent city and garden views from the rooms, the property curates a collection of Czech art throughout that adds sophistication to the property.

 - Absolutum Boutique Hotel: A modern 4-star boutique hotel that sits just steps away from Holešovice station.
-Rooms showcase elegant design and bathrooms a tad more spacious that most in Prague.
-The on-site wellness centre makes the Absolutum the perfect home for travelling couples.
+Rooms showcase elegant design and bathrooms a tad more spacious that most here The on-site wellness centre makes the Absolutum the perfect home for travelling couples.

 Although Old Town is only a quick walk or metro ride away, the small & friendly neighbourhood of Karlín feels worlds away from Prague’s touristy enclaves.
 There’s a palpable authenticity here as the area’s cafés, bars, and restaurants seem to cater towards local rather than foreign tastes.

-Unless you’re dead set on being front and center, Karlín is great place to stay to experience local Prague life and get better value on your accommodations while remaining relatively close to Old Town.
+Unless you’re dead set on being front and center, Karlín is great area to stay to experience local life and get better value on your accommodations while remaining relatively close to Old Town.